The Best Rock Tumbler Grit (Reviews)

 Because of this change in different kinds of tumbler medium, it is very important to do a thorough cleaning between stages.
 A thorough cleaning of the barrel is absolutely necessary between each stage.
 You want to remove ALL of the grit from the barrel and the rocks before moving on to the next stage.

-Kinds of Rock Tumbler Grit
+Levels of Rock Tumbler Grit

 Shaping (60/90 grit)